jwd2a/justindav.is/_posts/2017/2017-09-06-why-we-switched-from-angular-to-react.md

 ---
+layout: post
 title: Why We Switched From Angular to React
-author: justin
-layout: post
 comments: true
-header: stock/negativespace-34676-pexels.jpg
 ---

 When we started building [CrowdSync][cs], we started building it using Angular v4.0.
 Angular had recently gone through a major transformation between 1 and 2, and the subsequent 4.0 version (yeah, they [skipped][nov3] v3) was a further upgrade to the framework.
 The new version of Angular was much more component-based, and overall a big improvement over Angular 1.
 Seemed like a perfect choice.